data-mermaid/mermaid-webapp/Readme.md

 #### Syncing data with the server

-Initialize with the `useInitializeSyncApiDataIntoOfflineStorage` hook, get sync status state from the `useSyncStatus()` hook.
+Initialize navigation and app-load-based auto sync with the `useInitializeSyncApiDataIntoOfflineStorage` hook, get sync status state from the `useSyncStatus()` hook.
 Both hooks depend on `SyncStatusProvider`

-Syncs are triggered when navigating to the projects list page, and any time a user navigates to a project-related page.
+These auto syncs are triggered when navigating to the projects list page, and any time a user navigates to a project-related page.
 Note that not all syncs pull the same things. - the hooks take care of nagivation and reload based syncs.

 There is also an `apiSyncInstance` available in the app for manualy controled syncs.
+Typically, in the databaseSwitchboard, creating, editing, or deleting Mermaid data will involve pushing the changes to IDB first, then pushing to the API, and then using the `pushThenPullEverythingForAProjectButChoices` to make sure a sync happens with all the data (beyond what was just pushed).
+The Project card component is an exception.
+There, the component code triggers a sync when the offline-ready checkbox is toggled.
+The component code handling sync, IDB, or API operations should generally be avoided.
+Whenever triggering a manual sync, make sure to set the sync status appropriately via `setIsSyncInProgress`

+Syncs also _should_ be triggered on many create/update/delete operations within the databaseSwitchboard (its enforced through code review, so its always good to check that a sync is happening before relying on it.
+Look for various functions being used from syncApiDataIntoOfflineStorage names starting with 'pushThenPullEverything')

-### Database Switchboard
+#### Database Switchboard

 The `DatabaseSwitchBoardInstance` is responsible for getting data to the app.
-It takes care of if the data should come from InndexedDB or the API so the app doesnt have to think as much about it.
-The idea is not to call the api or interact with IDB other than though the DatabaseSwitchboard for maintainability.
+It takes care of if the data should come from IndexedDB (IDB) or the API so the app does not have to think as much about it.
+The idea is not to call the API or interact with IDB other than though the DatabaseSwitchboard for maintainability.
+In general, because of the app syncing the databaseSwitchboard usually uses IDB as a source of truth on Mermaid Data for foundational app logic, or for offline-able pages because the sync code pulls from the API and puts it in IDB quite frequently.

 Class mixins were used unfortunately, but other than having unclear inheritance and a weird implementation syntax, seem to be working just fine so far.

 #### Layout